United Airlines to cut 16,370 jobs as the pandemic rages

 United's schedule for September is 63% smaller than a year ago.

-Rival American Airlines AAL.O last week said it will lay off 19,000 workers without federal aid.
+Rival American Airlines AAL.O last week said it would lay off 19,000 workers without federal aid.
 Including voluntary departures or leaves, its 140,000 pre-pandemic workforce will shrink by 30%.

 President Donald Trump has said his administration would help U.S. airlines but has not given any details.